sepgh/sepgh/README.md

-I'm **Sepehr**, a self taught developer who also has habit of studying online courses, and I have spent most of my programming career working on Java web solutions using Spring framework.
+I'm **Sepehr**, a self taught developer who also has habit of studying online courses.

+I have spent most of my programming career working on Java web solutions using Spring framework.

 <p align="center">